dsofe/lit_notes/repo/review-employer-firms-2023.md

     - Men-owned, 64%
     - *Equally-owned, data not available/cannot be calculated*

-&rarr; **Black-owned and women-owned firms were the most likely to rely on funds from the owner's/owners' personal savings, friends, or family in the past 5 years.**
+&#10148; **Although financing approval rates have declined from prepandemic levels, White-owned firms, Men-owned, and Equally-owned firms were more likely than their counterparts to be fully approved.**

 &rarr; *Pctg. of firms that were fully approved, 2022 (v.
 2019):*
   - Race/ethnicity
-    - Black-owned, 20% (v.
-34%)
+    - White-owned, 58% (v.
+66%)
     - Hispanic-owned, 38% (v.
 46%)
     - Asian-owned, 33% (v.
 46%)
-    - White-owned, 58% (v.
-66%)
+    - Black-owned, 20% (v.
+34%)
   - Gender
-    - Women-owned, 55%
-    - Men-owned, 45%
     - Equally-owned, 55%
+    - Men-owned, 55%
+    - Women-owned, 45%

 ### Resources